 - Go through the websites of the Dual Degree Partner Schools for information on the schools, the study programs and courses on offer

 - Study reports of former NCCUC / IMBA exchange students on http://outgoing.iep.nccu.edu.tw/e-paper

 2. Available Dual Degree Slots

-- IMBA offers around 2 students the possibility to obtain two Master’s Degrees at this stage;
+- IMBA offers 1 student the possibility to obtain two Master’s Degrees at this stage;

 - Each Dual Degree partner school has a maximum number of IMBA students they can admit.
 Please check the relevant section.